int128/kubelogin/docs/setup.md

 ## 3. Bind a cluster role

-Here bind `cluster-admin` role to you.
+You can run the following command to bind `cluster-admin` role to you:

 ```sh
 kubectl create clusterrolebinding oidc-cluster-admin --clusterrole=cluster-admin --user='ISSUER_URL#YOUR_SUBJECT'
 ```

-As well as you can create a custom cluster role and bind it.

 ## 4. Set up the Kubernetes API server